jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPostExcerpt(_findByPostExcerpt string) ([]*Post, error)
 ```
-FindByPostExcerpt dynamic finder for post_excerpt -> []*Post,error Generic and
-programatically generator finder for Post
+FindByPostExcerpt searchs against the primary key post_excerpt and will return []*Post,error This method is a programatically generated finder for Post

 ```go